 Ionic Bond Definition:

-“The chemical bond which is formed due to complete transfer of electrons from one atom to another atom is called Ionic bond or electrovalent bond”.
+In simple words, an ionic bond is a chemical bond which is formed due to the complete transfer of electrons from one atom to another atom.

 Following are the conditions which are necessary for the formation of an Ionic bond.

 - One element should be metal while other elements should be non-metal.

 - The electronegativity difference between two bonded atoms should be 1.7 or above.